t3kt/raytk/docs/_reference/operators/field/index.md

   - name: noiseField
     summary: A float or vector field that uses one of several noise functions.
   - name: normalField
+    status: deprecated
     summary: Vector field that produces the surface normal where it is evaluated.
   - name: pointDistanceField
     summary: A float field that provides the distance from a specific point in space.
   - name: polarCoordField
     status: beta
+    summary: A field that produces various types of polar coordinates.
   - name: polarVectorField
   - name: positionField
     shortcuts: